dvdmtw98/notes/My Vault/Networking/Networking Devices/Load Balancer.md

 ### Layer 4

-At layer 4 only the IP Addresses and Ports of the Packets are visible
+At layer 4 the IP Addresses and Ports of the Packets are visible
 Using the configured algorithm (Round Robin, Least Connections, etc.) the load balancer decides which server the request should to forwarded

 The load Balancer using [NAT (Network Address Translation)](../TCP-IP%20Layers/3%20-%20Network%20%28Internet%20Layer%29%20Protocols/NAT%20%28Network%20Address%20Translation%29.md) will changes the source and target IP Address of the packet received